kukicado/gatsby-mongodb-article/article/article.md

 }
 ```

 The above code will do the heavy lifting of going through our list of 400+ books and creating a static page for each one.
 It does this by utilizing the Gatsby `createPages` API.
-We supply the pages we want, alongside the UI component to use, as well as the path and context for each, and GatsbyJS does the rest.
+We supply the pages we want, alongside the React component to use, as well as the path and context for each, and GatsbyJS does the rest.
 Let's save this file, run `gatsby clean` and `gatsby develop`, and navigate to `localhost:8000`.

 Now when the page loads, you should be able to click on any of the books and instead of seeing a 404, you'll see the details of the book rendered at the `/book/{id}` url.